jolicode/JoliNotif/doc/03-notifier.md

 #### WslNotifySendNotifier

 This notifier uses the executable `wsl-notify-send`.
-It permit to send notification from Windows Subsystem for Linux to Windows.
+It permits to send notification from Windows Subsystem for Linux to Windows.

 wsl-notify-send can display notification with a body and a title.

 Icon is partially supported by `wsl-notify-send`, but it's not possible to set an icon for now.

 ### Windows

 #### SnoreToastNotifier

 This notifier uses the Windows application called SnoreToastNotifier.
 It works on Windows 8 and higher.
 Because SnoreToastNotifier is probably not installed on your system, JoliNotif embed the binaries inside the [bin/snoreToast](bin/snoreToast) directory.

 When you use JoliNotif inside a phar archive, we take care to extract those binaries in the system temp directory to be able to execute them.